dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-native-part-2/index.md

 ### Lottie

-🚀Run `yarn add lottie-react-native lottie-ios@3.1.8`, then `cd ios` and `pod install`.
+🚀Run `npm install lottie-react-native lottie-ios@3.1.8`, then `cd ios` and `pod install`.
 This adds [Lottie](https://github.com/react-native-community/lottie-react-native) to your project, a framework that parses Adobe After Effects animations and renders them natively on mobile.

 🚀We're going to add an animation from [LottieFiles](https://lottiefiles.com/), a free library of Lottie animations that you can download and use in your projects.
 We're going to be using [this](https://lottiefiles.com/196-material-wave-loading) loading indicator, which you can download [here](./196-material-wave-loading.json).
 Download it and put it in your `assets` folder.